rieckpil/progmot/content/blog/one-year-course-release.md

 That's why I'm constantly trying to be up-to-date.
 As the testing topic is also the main focus area of my blog that's no problem.
 Furthermore, projects for clients also ensure it get enough hands-on.

-Whenver there's something new and worth mentioning, I'll add a new lesson to the course.
-If there's something otudated or I would do something entierley different, then I'll replace a video.
+Whenever there's something new and worth mentioning, I'll add a new lesson to the course.
+If there's something outdated or I would do something entirely different, then I'll replace a video.

 I also gain more knowledge over time which is worth adding to the course.